Prince Henry, Duke of Gloucester: Duke of Gloucester

-In 1929, he went to Japan to confer the Garter on the Emperor, and a year later he attended the coronation of Haile Selassie of Ethiopia in Addis Ababa.
-In 1934 George V made him a Knight of St Patrick, Ireland's chivalric order.
-It was the second to last time this order was awarded (the last appointment being the Duke of York, later George VI, in 1936); at the time of his death, the Duke of Gloucester was the only remaining knight.
-In 1934, he went to Australia and New Zealand where the people received him with overwhelming enthusiasm that one journalist wrote, "(amounted) to something very near adoration".
+In 1929, Henry travelled to Japan to confer the Garter on the Emperor, and the following year he attended the coronation of Haile Selassie of Ethiopia in Addis Ababa.
+In 1934, George V appointed him a Knight of St Patrick, Ireland's chivalric order.
+It was the second‑to‑last time the order was awarded; at the time of his death, Henry was its only surviving knight.
+Later in 1934, he visited Australia and New Zealand, where he was received with such enthusiasm that one journalist wrote it "(amounted) to something very near adoration".